bodgergely/linux_kernel_hacking/README.rst

 In this example we’re created an image of 10 GB.
 Now we can use this file as harddisk in our qemu boot:

-qemu-system-x86_64 -boot d -cdrom image.iso -m 512 -hda mydisk.img
+qemu-system-x86_64 -enable-kvm -boot d -cdrom image.iso -m 512 -hda mydisk.img

 Indexing the kernel with Eclipse